General Glossary

 Sepsis or organisms in the blood stream.

-- Blood Turned to Watersearch for term
+Blood Turned to Water

 Weak-willed or physically weak.